EfrainTlapale/Blog/source/_posts/ES6GoodiesIntro.md

 As we only need certain values from the object parametes, we use _destructuring assignment_ to choose what we need

-And this is the implementation in React functional stateless components.
+And this is the implementation in React _functional stateless components_.
 We try to keep this type of components as simple as possible, so, you can destruct the props object that it receives.

 ```JS ES6 without destructuring
 const Post = (props) => {